AutoAPI

 --data-binary "@report.pdf"

-Important: File operations require creating an "Object Store" type endpoint, separate from data endpoints.
+Important: File operations require creating an "Object Store" type endpoint, separate from data endpoints, and use bucket-specific tokens.
 See Bucket S3 API Documentation for detailed configuration.

 🔐 Built-In Security Features